dejan2609/harshadranganathan.github.io/_posts/2019-03-04-web-push-notifications-react-firebase.md

 For example, in our `notifications.js` we could do something like below:

 {% highlight react %}
+import axios from 'axios';

+const ROOT_URL = ''; // define your server subscription url (sample express server setup for handling subscriptions described at the end)

 class Notifications extends Component {

     constructor(props) {